-Organic food-produced without the use of pesticides, preservatives, or fertilizers emphasizes conservation and the use of renewable resources to enhance environmental quality.
+Organic food is produced without the use of pesticides, preservatives, or fertilizers.
+The methods used emphasize conservation and the use of renewable resources to enhance environmental quality.
 Pepperdine's food services vendor, Sodexo, offers several organic options including "grab and go" organic snacks, food bars, and juices.

 Buying food locally can help reduce fossil fuel consumption and the need for preservatives, by decreasing the distance from field to table.
 It also encourages local economy rather than a more distant and less familiar global economy.
 Pepperdine strives to source its produce from local sources.

 Local & Organic Fresh Produce Boxes Available at Pepperdine

 In order to provide our community additional healthy food options, Pepperdine University is proud to partner with Farm Fresh To You, which provides local organic produce from a farm in the Imperial Valley.
-Local food reduces the vehicle miles traveled and supports your local community, while organic ensures there are no chemicals polluting water systems or your body.
-Moreover, the produce is only seasonally available so you are eating the way nature intended with lots of variety in your diet.
 The produce is fresh, picked daily, and arrives at Pepperdine University every Wednesday.
 You can customize the selection of fruits and veggies as well as the frequency of your pick-up from weekly to monthly.
 Order directly through their website: www.farmfreshtoyou.com and use promo code: 4866.

 Reduction in Waste